jelle619/titantoggle/README.md

 ![Titan Toggle logo](https://i.imgur.com/mkY5t7X.png)

-Titan Toggle adds a customisable button to your web page.
-You can make it open your chat when you click on it.
+Add a customisable button to your web page that opens a Titan Embeds guild chat when you click or tap on it.
-This project

 ## Setup
 This project comes in two flavours.
 For each flavour, the setup differs slightly.